Docs

 To override the price of a plan or addon for a new or an existing subscription, follow the steps below:

-3. On the Create/Edit Subscription page select the plan, addons, and charges that you want to add, and update the Amount/Price field as required.
+3. On the Create/Edit Subscription page, select the plan, addons, and charges you want to add, and update the Amount/Price field as required.

-4. Click View tier breakdown for subscriptions that are created with plans, addons, or charges with volume, tiered, stair-step price points.
+4. Click View tier breakdown for subscriptions created with plans, addons, or charges with volume, tiered, or stair-step price points.

-5. On the Pricing breakdown popup, modify the price per unit as required and close the popup.
+5. On the Pricing breakdown popup, modify the price per unit as required, then close the popup.

 6. Click Create/Update.

-The modified prices will be displayed in the subsequent invoices going forward.
+The modified prices will appear on subsequent invoices.

-For subscriptions that are created for plans, addons, or charges with tiered price-points, when the setting to Allow Tier Range Override is enabled, you can override the tier range along with their price.
+For subscriptions created for plans, addons, or charges with tiered price points, when the setting to Allow Tier Range Override is enabled, you can override the tier range along with the price.

-To override the tier range and price while creating or updating a subscription record, follow the steps below:
+To override the tier range and price while creating or updating a subscription record, follow these steps:

-1. On the Create/Edit Subscription page the Quantity and Amount for the selected plan, addon or charge is displayed.
+1. On the Create/Edit Subscription page, the Quantity and Amount for the selected plan, addon, or charge are displayed.

 2. Click View tier breakdown.

-• Click to override the To unit of each range, based on which the From unit of the subsequent range gets automatically updated.
-The ‘To' unit value cannot be lesser than the ‘From' unit value.
+• Click to override the To unit of each range.
+The From unit of the subsequent range is updated automatically.
+The To unit value cannot be less than the From unit value.

 • Click the Price per Unit field to override the price for the respective range.

-• Add a new tier range at the bottom of the breakdown list by specifying the tier range To unit value and price per unit for the tier range.
+• Add a new tier range at the bottom of the breakdown list by specifying the To unit value and price per unit for the new tier range.

 Note: You cannot add new tier ranges in between the breakdown list.